amitmangalvedkar/iot-platform-apiv2-samples/README.md

 4. Right click on the imported Maven Project `ibmiot-apiv2-samples` and build the project

-5. Modify the properties file and run any of the source files
+5. Modify the properties file, as per your organization, and run any of the source files